 Georgia has dropped a proposed anti-blasphemy bill ardently opposed by freedom-of-speech activists.
 The draft appeared to be causing a split in the ruling Georgian Dream coalition -- never desirable in a parliamentary election year.
-Saying that the bill
+Saying that

-stopped discussion of the legislation.
+legislature has stopped discussion of the legislation.